 While the major browsers rely entirely on artificial intelligence, the developers at Vivaldi want to take a completely different approach.

-While Google, Microsoft and Apple are increasingly equipping their browsers with AI functions, the European browser manufacturer is leaving Vivaldi with his browser consciously take a different path.
+While Google, Microsoft, and Apple are increasingly equipping their browsers with AI functions, the European browser manufacturer is leaving Vivaldi with his browser to consciously take a different path.

 “Vivaldi gives the middle finger to AI assistants.”